Thor-tech-of-metal/repo-it-notes/mac/mac-bash.md

 ```
 2) Close the termial and open another one

+NOTE: sometimes it does not work because the /my/dir/bin has not execution permissions.

 #### set up your env vars bash

 Mac uses bash shell, so the environment variables can be added to the .bash_profile file, for the current user.